JoraAlgorithm/gans/README.md

 - **Input:** The generator takes a random noise vector of size 100 as input.
 - **Output:** The output of the generator has the same dimensionality as MNIST images, which is 28x28 pixels.

+# Generator and Discriminator Architectures

+### Model Architecture

+The Generator consists of multiple fully connected (linear) layers, followed by LeakyReLU activations and a final Tanh activation.

+- Linear Layer 1: Input size 100, output size 256 with LeakyReLU activation.
+- Linear Layer 2: Input size 256, output size 512 with LeakyReLU activation.
+- Linear Layer 3: Input size 512, output size 1024 with LeakyReLU activation.
+- Linear Layer 4: Input size 1024, output size 784 with Tanh activation.

+## Discriminator Architecture

+The Discriminator is designed to distinguish between real and generated data samples in GANs.

+- Input: The discriminator takes an input of dimension 784, representing an image.

+### Model Architecture

+The Discriminator consists of multiple fully connected (linear) layers, followed by LeakyReLU activations and a final Sigmoid activation.

+- Linear Layer 1: Input size 784, output size 1024 with LeakyReLU activation.
+- Linear Layer 2: Input size 1024, output size 512 with LeakyReLU activation.
+- Linear Layer 3: Input size 512, output size 256 with LeakyReLU activation.
+- Linear Layer 4: Input size 256, output size 1 with Sigmoid activation.

+These architectures are commonly used in GANs, where the Generator aims to generate realistic data samples, and the Discriminator tries to distinguish between real and fake data samples.
+The Generator and Discriminator are trained together in a adversarial manner to improve the quality of generated data.

 ## Forward Method

 The `forward` method defines the forward pass of the generator.
 It sequentially passes the input noise vector through the layers defined in the model architecture.